-Without such a determination being made by a court, or legislation being passed by both Houses of this Parliament, the Director of the EPA and all other regulators will remain uncertain of the status of the Pulp Mill Permit.
+Without such a determination being made by a court, or legislation being passed by both Houses of Parliament, the Director of the EPA and all other regulators will remain uncertain of the status of the Pulp Mill Permit.

-The consequence of the Director, EPA's advice to Government is that there is now doubt over the current status of the Pulp Mill Permit that needs to be resolved.
+The consequence of the Director of the EPA's advice to Government is that there is now doubt over the current status of the Pulp Mill Permit that needs to be resolved.

-The proposed Pulp Mill Assessment Amendment (Clarification) Bill 2009 provides that the entire Pulp Mill Permit lapses if the project is not substantially commenced before the end of the period of four years from the Pulp Mill Permit coming into force; that is by 30 August 2011.
+The proposed Pulp Mill Assessment Amendment (Clarification) Bill 2009 provides that the entire Pulp Mill Permit lapses if the project is not substantially commenced before the end of the period of four years from the Pulp Mill Permit coming into force (that is by 30 August 2011).

-The Bill also sets aside the operation of provision relating to lapsing of Pulp Mill Permit conditions contained in section 53(5) of the LUPAA and section 159(8) of the Water Management Act 1999 and deems permits that may have lapsed under those Acts not to have lapsed.
-This ensures that it is only the new date of lapsing imposed by this Bill, being four years from the approval of the Pulp Mill Permit, that applies.
+The Bill also sets aside the operation of provisions relating to lapsing of Pulp Mill Permit conditions contained in section 53(5) of the LUPAA and section 159(8) of the Water Management Act 1999 and deems permits that may have lapsed under those Acts not to have lapsed.
+This ensures that it is only the new date of lapsing, imposed by this Bill, being four years from its approval, that applies to the Pulp Mill Permit.

-Mr Speaker, the amendment of the Pulp Mill Assessment Act means that regulators can be certain that should Gunns not have substantially commenced the project by 30 August 2011, the Pulp Mill Permit lapses and Gunns' authority to build and operate the pulp mill is extinguished.
+The amendment to the Pulp Mill Assessment Act means that regulators can be certain that, should Gunns not have substantially commenced the project by 30 August 2011, the Pulp Mill Permit lapses and Gunns' authority to build and operate the pulp mill is extinguished.